Supporting good causes

 Some of our past beneficiaries

-Star Throwers is a cancer support charity in Norfolk dedicated to supporting people affected by cancer by offering advice on standard and non-conventional cancer treatment options.
+Star Throwers is a cancer support charity in Norfolk dedicated to supporting people affected by cancer.
 Goff Petroleum have provided free heating oil for their auction of promises.

 Blakeney Parish Church of St Nicholas has received free heating oil from Goff Petroleum to run the oil fired heating system.
 The church has an unusual small, second tower at the far corner of the chancel; where a light would burn as a beacon to guide ships safely into Blakeney Harbour.